History of Lancaster (Forton) services

 See also: The Pennine Tower

 Top Rank's plan came "consistently highly" rated by all the experts it was passed between.
 It showed a restaurant and a self-service café on the west side, the restaurant being at the top of a 96ft (29m) tower.
-At the top of the tower was a sun terrace ("a roof with glass walls"), which they had described but hadn't included any suggestions for how it could be used, adding that maybe it could form an observation platform or serve teas.
+At the top of the tower was a sun terrace ("a roof with glass walls"), which they had described but hadn't included any suggestions for how it could be used, adding that maybe it could form an observation platform or serve tea.
 It was designed to allow an additional storey to be built for the restaurant.

 Including a transport café on each site, seating was provided for 700 people, with 101 toilets and 403 parking spaces.
 A brick kiosk and toilets were provided in the picnic area, with vending machines inside it.
 Each building, including two takeaway units, the picnic building, the tower and the two restaurants, all took on a hexagon-shape, with the restaurants extending outwards over the area below.
 Even the flower beds at the front were hexagon-shaped.